kennankole/awesome-books/README.md

 # Awesome Books

-> This my Awesome Books web app
+> This my Awesome Books web app.
+You can add, view and remove books from the list.

 ## Built With